 Questions like these fascinate Brockport alumnus Babajide Osatuyi, whose double major in both Computer Science and Computational Science has led to more questions—and to the New Jersey Institute of Technology, where he is currently pursuing his Ph.D in Information Systems.

 Publishing papers with titles such as “Integrating an Ontological Taxonomy for Standardizing the Scenario-Based Knowledge Accumulator” may seem a long way from Babajide's home—the multicultural, multi-religious, largely agricultural Middle Belt region of Nigeria.

-When he first arrived at The College at Brockport, Babajide was inspired by his advisor, Dr. Kofi Andoh-Baidoo, to look more deeply at the connections between computers and human decision-making, or Computational Science.
-The College at Brockport is one of the few universities in the country to offer an undergraduate degree in this relatively new field.
+When he first arrived at SUNY Brockport, Babajide was inspired by his advisor, Dr. Kofi Andoh-Baidoo, to look more deeply at the connections between computers and human decision-making, or Computational Science.
+SUNY Brockport is one of the few universities in the country to offer an undergraduate degree in this relatively new field.
 “Dr. Andoh-Baidoo introduced me to the subject at the beginning of my junior year and I fell in love with it,” Babajide says. “ I discovered I had a natural passion for the fields of knowledge management and sharing.”